kelvinh111/desk-tribute/README.md

 Unofficial, non‑profit tribute remake of the original Flash project "Desk" (2011) by Jongmin Kim.

 > Original concept, design & spirit © Jongmin Kim (cmiscm).
 This project exists solely to preserve and honor the experience after the deprecation of Adobe Flash.
 If requested by the original creator, it will be removed.
+>
+> Not affiliated with or endorsed by the original creator.
+No monetization.
+All new submissions remain property of their authors.
+This documentation is not legal advice.

 ## Recommended IDE Setup